 However, if you get this last one right and find a high-quality Laser Eye Surgery clinic, then your chances of experiencing a typical recovery rise dramatically.

-This happens for a few reasons:
+This happens for a couple of reasons:

-2. The treatments on offer.
+- The treatments on offer.
 Some clinics have a tendency to promote less effective treatments as deals and offers.
 Therefore patients can often unwittingly receive treatments like PRK or LASEK that employ older technology and have longer and less comfortable recovery periods.

-3. The quality of the aftercare regime.
+- The quality of the aftercare regime.
 Another problem that often accompanies bargain-basement prices is the exclusion of services like aftercare.
 Having access to your surgeon post-surgery and being able to visit the clinic for regular checkups is crucial to ensuring a smooth and trouble-free recovery.

 With all of these bases covered, independent and private clinics like those found on Harley Street have some of the best recovery stats in the business.